ah teaches information design (Structuring Content lecture)

 Today's critique context

-A series of sketches demonstrating little-to-no hierarchy
+A series of sketches exploring hierarchy using scale

 Good content structure